sarthaktexas/sarthaktexas/README.md

-hey! i'm sarthak. i've been tinkering with things ever since i was a child. you can try to contact my below.
+hey! i'm sarthak. i've been tinkering with things ever since i was a child. you can try to contact me below.

 ![](https://komarev.com/ghpvc/?username=sarthaktexas&color=blueviolet)